igorskyflyer/npm-magic-queryselector/README.md

 <br>

-Here's a table showing which selectors are supported and any caveats - if present.
+Here's a table showing which selectors are supported along with the return types for the given examples.

 | Selector | Example | Compatibility | Implementation | Note |
 |:---:|:---:|:---:|:---:|:---:|